 - 1 tbsp. plain white vinegar (optional)

 - A big pot.
-I use a lobster pot.
+I use a lobster pot (at least a 6 “)

 - 1 Heavy duty metal spoon or garden trowel.
 A wooden one might break.